bitrix24/b24restdocs/api-reference/tasks/result/tasks-task-result-list.md

 {% note alert "TO-DO _not exported to prod_" %}

-- the requirement for parameters is not specified
+- required parameters are not specified
 - examples are missing (there should be three examples - curl, js, php)
-- response in case of success is missing
+- no response in case of success
-- response in case of error is missing
+- no response in case of error

 {% endnote %}